majensen/complete-shell/subsub-mod.md

 * No modification to the compdef DSL
 * Minimal modification to the compiler
 * Complete backward compatibility for existing compdefs
-* Transparent installation with existing `compdef install`
+* Transparent processing with `complete-shell add`, `complete-shell compile`, etc.
-* A natural generalization of the system, rather than kludging in one more level of subcommands
+* A natural generalization of the system, rather than kludging in one more level of subcommands.

 Ideally, the user would never know the capability existed until she needed it, and then it would just work.